American Pastime Cocktails: Mint Julep and Old Fashioned

 The mint julep has been the signature beverage of the Kentucky Derby for nearly a century.
-Fact: each year, almost 120,000 mint juleps are served over the two-day period of Kentucky Oaks and Kentucky Derby weekend at Churchill Downs Racetrack.
-That requires more than 10,000 bottles of Old Forester Mint Julep Ready-to-Serve Cocktail, 1,000 pounds of freshly harvested mint and 60,000 pounds of ice!
+Each year, almost 120,000 mint juleps are served over the two-day period of Kentucky Oaks and Kentucky Derby weekend at Churchill Downs Racetrack.
+That requires more than 10,000 bottles of Old Forester Mint Julep ready-to-serve Cocktail, 1,000 pounds of freshly harvested mint and 60,000 pounds of ice!

 - ¼ ounces raw sugar syrup